Costa Rican Residency: Types, Tax Incentives, and More

 What happens if I overstay my visa in Costa Rica?

 Overstaying a visa in Costa Rica can result in fines and penalties, including being barred from re-entering the country for a set period of time.
-It’s important to abide by immigration laws and regulations to avoid issues.
+It’s essential to abide by immigration laws and regulations to avoid issues.